deezone/photo_blog/README.md

 2. Run `npm install`
 3. Start the server `npm run serve`

-The `npm run serve` traspiles the code and starts a webserver on port `8080`.
+`npm run serve` traspiles the code and starts a webserver on port `8080`.
 Access the page
 via: `http://localhost:8080`.